GSA-TTS/tts-tech-operations/workflow.md

   - Cards in the Backlog (Sprint Staging) column must be Groom Final and ready to be Groomed Accepted
   - Cards in the Icebox column must be Groom Draft
 - Cards in Backlog (Sprint Staging) column + the columns to the right must be assigned
-  - Check to make sure cards in your Initative are assigned
+  - Check to make sure cards in your Initiative are assigned

 TIP: Have the relevant [template](https://github.com/18F/tts-tech-portfolio/issues/new/choose) filled out when creating a new card.